 All data is encrypted with 256-bit AES.
 If you don’t deploy your own VPN, you can choose from 700 public servers in 36 locations around the world.
 Businesses can monitor access to the VPN by logging and inspecting all traffic that passes through it.

-Apps are available for Windows, MacOS, iOS, Android, and Chrome.
+Apps are available for Windows, MacOS, Linux, iOS, Android, and Chrome.

 - Caters specifically to businesses